 - reserved pasta cooking water, as needed

-- Cook the pasta in boiling, salted water.
+- Prep and measure out all of the ingredients.
+Cook the pasta in boiling, salted water.
 Drain, reserving about 1/3 cup of the cooking water.
 Set aside.

 - In a large skillet over medium-high heat, add 1 tablespoon olive oil.
 Once hot, add the shrimp.
 Sprinkle with 2 teaspoons cajun seasoning and sauté briefly until just cooked through, about 2-3 minutes.
 Remove to a plate and keep warm.

 - Add the remaining olive oil to the pan as well as the shallot and red pepper.
 Sauté until soft then reduce heat to medium and add the diced tomatoes and cream.
 Stir in the remaining 1/2 teaspoon cajun seasoning and scrape the bottom of the pan to release any food that is stuck to the bottom.